telerik/kendo-ui-core/docs/web/grid/excel-export.md

 The grid uses the current column order, visibility and dimensions to generate the Excel file.

 The grid doesn't export the current CSS theme in the Excel file.
-Check [Customzie the Excel Document](customize-the-excel-document) for information about changing the visual appearance of the Excel document.
+Check [Customize the Excel Document](#customize-the-excel-document) for information about changing the visual appearance of the Excel document.

 The grid exports only data-bound columns.
 All columns that don't have their [field](/api/javascript/ui/grid#configuration-columns.field) option set are ignored.

 The [format](/api/javascript/ui/grid#configuration-columns.format) option is **not** used during export.
 Check [Column Format](#column-format) for more info.

 The [template](/api/javascript/ui/grid#configuration-columns.template) option is **not** used during export.
-Check [Column Template](#column-template) for more info.
+Check [Column Templates](#column-templates) for more info.

 The [detailTemplate](/api/javascript/ui/grid#configuration-detailTemplate) option is **not** used during export.
 Check [Detail Template](#detail-template) for more info.